munnep/learn_tfcb/README.md

 [Week4](week4/README.md)

 ## What you liked ?
+Saw a few things with vault and consul that got me a bit of perspective on these tools.
+Which I didn't know.

+## What was new to you ?
+Cloudflare exercise was new.
+Heard Andrii mention it 2 weeks ago for something.
+Got a DNS registration and did the exercise and understood a bit better why people would use Cloudflare.
+It has many add-ons you can add.
+Was fun exercise.

+All the vault and consul exercises were new.

+## What was wow ?

 This is one of the hardest weeks so far get through.
 There are a lot of things that don't work anymore because of different reasons like

 - Kubernetes is a higher version then expected
 - The consul version needed to be upgraded
 - Other things not working where the education team will be looking at.

-## What was new to you ?
-Vault and Consul options and usage along with Terraform.

-## What was wow ?
+Some I was able to find myself and made an update on the repo or with the help of education made a pull request to make some changed to get it working for the next person.
+Education team is really nice and they are reviewing some exercises because things changed since the writing of some exercises

-Need to come back to a few tasks for different reasons
+Need to come back to a few tasks for different reasons.
+Created an Asana task for this.

-- Codify Management of Vault Enterprise Using Terraform - Need to have a look with Daniela because of Vault Enterprise usage.
 - Approle with Terraform and Chef - didn't work.
 Education team is taking a look
 - Manage VMs and Snapshots on vSphere  - Do not have a vSphere environment
 - Deploy Applications with the Helm Provider - Final step not possible.
 Slack doesn't allow this.
 Everything before that worked.